sct-pipeline/ukbiobank-spinalcord-csa/README.md

 pip install -e ./
 ~~~
 ### Note on gradient distorsion correction
 A `coeff.grad` associated with the MRI scanner used for the data is necessary if it has not been applied yet.
-In this project, the gradient distorsion correction is done in `process_data.sh` with [gradunwrap v1.2.0](https://github.com/Washington-University/gradunwarp/tree/v1.2.0) and Siemens `coeff.grad` file.
+In this project, the gradient distorsion correction is done in `preprocess_data.sh` with [gradunwrap v1.2.0](https://github.com/Washington-University/gradunwarp/tree/v1.2.0) and Siemens `coeff.grad` file.
 - - -
 ### Preprocessing
+Preprocessing generates a dataset with gradient distortion correction.

-Initialize shell variable with the path to the folder with the `coeff.grad` file:
+First, initialize shell variable with the path to the folder with the `coeff.grad` file:
 ~~~
 PATH_GRADCORR_FILE=<path-gradcorr>
 ~~~